shelleg/jenkins-pipeline-workshop/README.md

 ```

 #### 4. Choose a repository with a Dockerfile + Jenkinsfile you wish to build and push to dockerHub
+**Please note that for the workshop, the config.yml template file already includes the correct repository settings.**

 Please make sure the DockerHub org you are pushing to is defined in your Jenkinsfile (line # 14 -> `PROJECT = 'yourorg/yourimagename'`), you can use the following one as a reference:

 ```